 - Studies: studies in the sense of CEF Energy are aimed at preparing a PCI.
 For example: exploratory studies, feasibility studies, evaluation, testing and validation studies, and site surveys.
 But also other activities in preparation for defining and developing the PCI, and deciding on its funding.

 - Works: this involves project activities in the setting up of a PCI.
 More specifically, this involves the purchase, delivery and implementation of components, systems and services (including software), development, construction and installation activities, the delivery of installations, and the launch of a PCI.

 Grant contribution, application deadline

-The submission of project proposals for the CEF-Energy call is possible for a short time: from 7 September to 19 October 2021 (17:00 CET).
-Only the best project proposals will receive a grant.
+The submission of project proposals for the CEF Energy call is quite elaborate and often needs several formal approvals from different Member States.
+Submitting an application is possible from 18 May until 1 September 2022 (17:00 CET).
+Only the best proposals will receive a grant.
 The grant will reimburse part of the project costs (usually up to 50%, sometimes more).

 EGEN is highly experienced in both writing and developing CEF projects.
 For example, we supported the North Sea Wind Power Hub consortium (including TenneT, Gasunie and Energinet) in a successful CEF Energy grant application for a project on wind power hubs.
 Interested parties can find more information about the project in this article (in Dutch) or on the international project website.